compensator-cgp/compensator-docs/docs/overview/00_intro.md

 # Introduction

-Compensator is a delegate marketplace for Compound DAO that enables transparent governance participation and incentivized delegation.
-Through our platform, delegators can explore delegates and allocate vote power while delegates can offer transparent rewards.
-Compensator also enables the staking of COMP tokens for or against specific proposals.
+Compensator is a marketplace for Compound DAO that enables transparent governance participation and incentivized delegation.
+Delegators can explore delegates and allocate vote power while delegates can offer transparent rewards.
+Compensator also enables the staking of COMP tokens for or against proposals.

 ## Key Features